Sort by:

 Planting Details

-- Soil Requirements: Prefers rich, well-drained soil with a slightly acidic to neutral pH of 6.0–7.0.
+- Soil Requirements: Red Shiso grows best in rich, well-drained soil with a slightly acidic to neutral pH (6.0–7.0).

 Care Instructions